schwartenbeckph/Generative-Replay/README.md

 Code to run the main analyses from https://www.biorxiv.org/content/10.1101/2021.06.06.447249v1.

-Replay results can be reproduced based on summary stats in results file 'Replay_InferenceTime.mat' or re-run using individual pre-processed data.
+Replay results can be reproduced based on summary stats in results file 'Replay_InferenceTime.mat' and 'Replay_InferenceLag.mat' or re-run using individual pre-processed data.
 Either way, start with the 'Replay_InferenceTime.m' (Figures 6 D-F) and 'Replay_InferenceLag.m' (Figure 6C) script.

 MEG RSA can be reproduced using 'RSA_inference.m' (Figure 5).